ddribeiro/commander-for-fleet/README.md

 ### Policies
 If you are using policies in your Fleet environment, you’ll be able to see them in this view.
 Policies will show you the number of hosts passing or failing that policy.
 You can tap into a policy to see the query it’s running as well as which individual hosts are passing/failing.

 Right now, policies are segmented by team.
 Commander gives you the option to see ALL policies (policies assigned globally AND to team) or policies assigned to a team.
-Policies inherited as a global policy do appear when you have a team selected.
+Policies inherited as a global policy do not appear when you have a team selected.